Conditional dominance in games with unawareness: Iterated Admissibility

-Note that this definition implies as a special case that $s_i \in S^T_i$ is NF-conditionally weakly dominated on $(\mathcal{S}_i, \mathbf{Y})$ if there exists a normal form $S^T \in \mathcal{S}_i$, such that $s_i$ is weakly dominated in $S^T \cap Y^T$.
+Note that this definition implies as a special case that $s_i \in S^T_i$ is NF-conditionally weakly dominated on $(\mathcal{S}_i, \mathbf{Y})$, if $s_i$ is weakly dominated in $S^T \cap Y^T = Y^T$.
 Again, the weak domination ``across'' normal forms makes this definition a non-trivial generalization of weak dominance.